williamstome/williamstome.github.io.raw/_posts/2016-05-24-summer-2016-visiting-the-university-of-bremen-part-1.md

 say I plan to spend **all** my time in lab, of course!
 I'll be kicking off my trip with a two-day visit to Amsterdam (it turns out it's rather expensive to fly into Bremen directly), and I hope to take a weekend at some point to visit elsewhere in Germany (Cologne, most likely).
+I've been dabbling in German on Duolingo, so hopefully I shouldn't have too much trouble getting around.
+(Knock on wood).

+I'm looking forward to my trip, and I think it'll be a really good experience for me.
+Auf Wiedersehen Amerika, Hallo Deutschland!

 *****